rosswintle/Select2-Post-Selector/README.txt

 }
 `

-# Add post selectors to meta boxes
+## Add post selectors to meta boxes

 This is the callback that is called to display the contents of the meta box.
-Here we need out $field_id's from the first section of code.
+Here we need out `$field_id`'s from the first section of code.

 `
 function demo_print_related_items_meta_box( $post ) {